VincentToups/racket-lib/roguelikes/turtles-monad.md

 elaborate patterns.
 Pretty neat stuff.

-At first I wanted to create a turtle graphics system in a purely functional (at least as purely functional as possible), as a learning exercise.
+At first I wanted to create a turtle graphics system in a purely functional style (at least as purely functional as possible), as a learning exercise.
 But then I got to thinking:

 What about a Hyperturtle?
 -------------------------